zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 ## 7. Shift Left or Shift Right for Devops Sustainability

-remote capture agents - promoted for the wrog reasons true value of shift-right deployments containers to facilitate shift levt deployments
+remote capture agents - promoted for the wrong reasons true value of shift-right deployments containers to facilitate shift levt deployments

+## 8 Summary